 Parabolic move example with soft retraces relative to the steepness of the curve:

 And below is non-parabolic example with deeper retraces against the curve, relative to how steeper is curve getting.

 First example above fits much closer to parabolic state compared to second image under, as the ratio of curve steepening relative to retrace depth is important.

-Price and volume should both follow exponential curve
+Price and volume should both follow an exponential curve

-The difference between what is and what might not be a paraboler on image below, using the rules described above.
-Both price and volume should equally follow parabolic progression, not just price itself.
-More and more volume should be flooding the asset as the ticker is progressing toward later stages of parabolic state.
-Thus to define a real parabolic setup using a volume is a must, price itself does not define the extension accurately enough.
+The difference between what is and what might not be a paraboler on the image below, using the above rules.
+Both price and volume should equally follow the parabolic progression, not just the price itself.
+More and more volume should be flooding the asset as the ticker progresses toward later stages of parabolic state.
+Thus to define an actual parabolic setup using a volume is a must; price itself does not define the extension accurately enough.